 Now we are ready to build the new panorama file.
 Select all the photos in the sequence, then click on the Panorama button.
 This will open the Create Panorama dialog and preview the results.
-There are a couple options to choose from.
+There are a couple of options to choose from.
 First is what to do with the edges.
 No matter how well you set-up a panorama, there will be some areas at the edges that are warped compared to other frames and need to be corrected.
 Most of the time the simple crop option is the way to go.
 You can also use the Warp to Fill option as well.
 This will stretch the photo to fill in the warped areas.
 There is also an option to add panoramic metadata, which will make your photo interactive when posted to Facebook or other panorama aware sites and apps.

 When you press the Save button, a new file will be created, either a TIF or PSD, based on your settings in the preferences.
 This new file will be stored with the rest of the photos in the sequence.
-This new photo can now be send to Develop or Effects for additional non-destructive edits or to Resize and Layers for printing or other work.
+This new photo can now be sent to Develop or Effects for additional non-destructive edits or to Resize and Layers for printing or other work.
 It’s just like any other photo in your collection.

 ON1 Panorama is still in beta.
 That means we are still improving it.
 It works great for most panoramas, especially ones created methodically with the best practices above described.
-We are working to make it better in cases where the camera was not level or the exposure and color varies between photos.
+We are working to make it better in cases where the camera was not level or the exposure and color vary between photos.
 There are other cases where we may not detect the overlap between frames.
 Here are some troubleshooting steps you can use to improve your results.

 - Photos Are Not Similar Enough — If you get this error, we are not able to detect enough similar overlap between the frames.
 You can try to add a little sharpening to all the frames and try again.
 If that doesn’t work, try selecting only two or three adjacent frames at a time.
 You can piece together several adjacent pieces, then select those results and compose them together.